M.A./M.B.A. alumnus Mark Hirschfeld is a digital marketing specialist for Maronda Homes.

 Earn an M.A. and an M.B.A. in Pittsburgh

 The Master of Arts in Media Communication / Master of Business Administration program allows students to obtain both degrees in as little as two years of full-time course work.
 This rigorous program is designed for highly motivated students who work or plan to work in management and executive positions in advertising, broadcasting, integrated marketing communications, print/digital media, public relations or related industries.
 Students in the program choose one of three M.A. concentrations, while the M.B.A. courses provide the necessary business skills in areas such as finance, managerial methods, organizational management and strategic skills.
 To enter this program, prospective students must complete admissions applications and be accepted for both the M.B.A. and the M.A. programs.
-See the requirements in the program guide.
+Degree requirements.

 Public Relations and Advertising Management Concentration